muldjord/skyscraper/README.md

     * Implemented 'stroke' effect to outline layers
     * Improved 'shadow' effect to adhere perfectly to softness as radius
 * Added 'artworkXml' config file options and '-a' cli option for setting custom artwork xml config file
+* Implemented resource system that allows user to place files in '[homedir]/.skyscraper/resources' and use them in the '[homedir]/.skyscraper/artwork.xml' layers and effects
-* Added 'From cache' boolean to output + note about '--updatedb'
+* Added 'From cache' boolean to output plus note about '--updatedb'
 * 'simple mode' now also accepts "Y" as a yes answer instead of just "y"
 * Now also looks for 'jp' region if no english region media is found for 'screenscraper' module
 * Now always accepts 'screenscraper' results no matter if platform matches or not
 * Now sets 'minMatch' to 0 by default for 'localdb' , 'arcadedb' and 'screenscraper' scraping modules.
 Can be overruled on command line and in config file
 * Made localdb more thread safe, might've fixed rare issues of resources being mixed up internally
 * Now works with filenames provided on command line even if they don't include full path
+* Added resource sources to output

 #### Version 2.2.7 (31st January 2018)
 * Optimized shadow rendering A LOT!
 WROOOOOOOOOM!!!